kwoodman1970/Platform/README.md

 ## How to Contribute

-If you'd like to update any of the files in this repository or contribute new ones then please create a Pull Request.
+If you'd like to update any of the files in this repository or contribute new ones then please fork this repository and create a pull request.